Muğla, Turkey - Travel

 Parks of Muğla

-Explore green forests and clear blue waters, mysteriously flowing among rocks near Kanyon Gezi Yolu, or give yourself a chance to witness a gorgeous sight of the city from above at Masa Dağı.
-It is a volcanic mountain and has more remains of the old settlement Mobolla, which can be explored up close by those interested.
+Explore green forests and clear blue waters, mysteriously flowing among rocks near Kanyon Gezi Yolu, or give yourself a chance to witness a gorgeous sight of the city from above at the volcanic mountain, Masa Dağı.

-Have you ever thought about what the view is like from above the clouds?
-Well, you might get the answer if you’re lucky with the weather!
-Muğla Manzara Seyir Noktası is at the perfect height and location to let you experience that thrill of looking over and seeing the mountain tops pierce the clouds like a shark’s fin emerging from the ocean.
+Have you ever wondered what the view looks like from above the clouds?
+If the weather permits, you just might find out.
+Muğla Manzara Seyir Noktası is at the perfect height and location to let adventurers experience that thrill of looking over and seeing the mountain tops pierce the clouds like a shark’s fin emerging from the ocean.

-For a serene stroll through the woods and enjoying the shade of the trees while having a heartwarming, fresh meal with your company, we recommend going to the Kızıldağ Mesire Alanı.
-The view from there is similar to the recreational zones mentioned above, but instead of hiking, you can just enjoy the sounds of nature leisurely.
+For a serene stroll through the woods and a heartwarming, fresh meal with your company, we recommend Kızıldağ Mesire Alanı.
+The view from there is similar to the recreational zones mentioned above, but instead of hiking, you can enjoy the sounds of nature leisurely.

 Shopping in Muğla

 Everyone can agree that one of the most entertaining activities at new places is shopping.
 Muğla has a nice blend of conventional shopping centres and small local bazaars.
-For example, Yağcılar Hanı is an old caravanserai that still functions as a commercial establishment and sells characteristic textiles like rugs.
+For example, Yağcılar Hanı is an old caravanserai that still functions as a commercial establishment and sells characteristic textiles, such as rugs.
 From there, you can visit the Pelin Mücevherat ve Kuyumculuk jewellery shop, Dilan Gürçam Seramik Stüdyo, Defne Ceramic Art Studio BİRDAL, and cologne maker Kolonyacı Ahmet, to appreciate local craftsmanship.

-On Thursdays, Açık Pazar Alanı offers a wide variety of fresh fruits and vegetables, as well as spices, olive oil and other consumable items.
-Additionally, in the heart of the old city you can visit the historical Zahire Pazarı for various textile items, clothing and musical instruments.
-We recommend strolling down the art street while you’re there.
+On Thursdays, Açık Pazar Alanı offers a wide variety of fresh fruits and vegetables, as well as spices, olive oil, and other consumables.
+Additionally, in the heart of the old city, you can visit the historic Zahire Pazarı for textiles, clothing, and musical instruments.
+We recommend strolling down the art street.
 Who knows?
-You might discover your own secret shopping place and keep coming back for more!
+You might discover your own secret shopping place and keep coming back for more.

 Food in Muğla